I Want To...

-Dr. Kim is an Associate Professor of Medicine and an Associate Director of Endocrinology, Diabetes and Metabolism (EDM) Research Laboratories.
+Dr. Kim is an Associate Professor of Medicine and Neuroscience.
+Also, Dr. Kim is an Associate Director of Endocrinology, Diabetes and Metabolism (EDM) Research Laboratories.

 Dr Kim’s laboratory studies how energy balance is sensed at the cellular level and how energy imbalance ultimately affects neuronal functions and behaviors.